-Switch and save on your broadband and TV and beat the upcoming April price hikes.
+Switch and save on your broadband and TV this September.

-Whether it's the cost of food, rent, health insurance or streaming services, everything still seems to be going up in price.
-And broadband and TV services are no different.
+Whether it’s the cost of food, rent, health insurance or streaming services, prices are still on the rise across the board — and broadband and TV are no different.

-Want to save money?
+Want to cut your bills?
 Here are some of the best broadband and TV deals for new customers right now.

 Digiweb

-You don't have to go big to save.
-Some of the smaller, indigenous suppliers offer great value such as Dundalk-based Digiweb.
+You don't have to go big to save big Some of the smaller, indigenous suppliers offer great value such as Dundalk-based Digiweb.

 For €34.95 a month for the first six months you can get unlimited, 500Mbps pure fibre broadband.
 The price does increase to €49.95 after the first six months, and levels off at €54.95 a month after a year of the deal, but that is still good value, especially over the longer term.